 - To peel the roasted garlic, just pluck the cloves from the base of the garlic bulb and give them a gentle squeeze to remove the roasted garlic from its papery coverings.
 Add the potatoes and the roasted garlic to the stew mixture and simmer for about another 15 minutes.

 - Add the tawny port and simmer a further 10 minutes.
 You can test to see if the potatoes are done at this point.
 If they are still a little hard, just continue to simmer the stew for a few minutes longer until potatoes are soft.

 - Remove the bay leaves and thyme stems (the leaves will have come away from the stems and integrated into the stew).
-Add the roux one tablespoon at a time until your gravy is the thickness you like.
+Add the roux, 1 tablespoon at a time, until your gravy is the thickness you like.
 You can also add more wine if you feel that there isn't enough gravy, or if the mixture becomes too thick.

 - Spoon the stew into bowls and garnish with crostinis or small melba toast squares.
 Enjoy!

 This is a big, robust stew that calls for a big, robust wine.
 You might be tempted to go with a Cabernet Sauvignon; something bold from California will work very well.

 From Bordeaux, I would suggest looking to Saint-Julien.
 An older Beychevelle will work wonderfully with this stew; its earth, spice and tobacco characteristics will stand up nicely to the savory broth.